Sunday 7 July 2019

-Left Field: CHAPTER TWENTY FIVE - Dogs of War
+Left Field: CHAPTER 25 - Dogs of War

 One memory of the rapid US departure from Vietnam in 1973 is of helicopters being tipped over the edge of aircraft carriers in the Bay of Tonkin after depositing on board the last evacuees from the roof of the Saigon embassy, a rearguard of US marines pushing back men, women and children who had remained loyal to their American allies.
 This superpower cynicism, cruelty and wastage did not only extend to humans.